BlakeDanielson/mug-matcher/README.md

 During deployment to Render, the following steps are performed:

-1. The build script (`npm run build`) runs the copy-data script to ensure data files are available
+1. The build script (`npm run build`) runs the download-data script to download the CSV file from a secure URL
-2. The build script then runs the Next.js build process
+2. The build script then runs the copy-data script to ensure other data files are available
 3. After the build, the data files are validated to ensure they exist and are not empty
 4. The start script (`npm run start`) validates the data files again before starting the Next.js server
 5. If any required data files are missing or empty, the application will fail to start with a helpful error message

-### Data Transfer with Wormhole
+### Automatic CSV Download

-The `sorted_mugshots.csv` file is now transferred manually after deployment using the wormhole CLI tool:
+The `sorted_mugshots.csv` file is now downloaded automatically during the build process:

-1. After the application is deployed to Render, use the wormhole CLI tool to transfer the file to the `/data` directory
+1. The application uses the `MUGSHOTS_CSV_URL` environment variable to download the file from a secure URL
+2. The file is downloaded to the project directory at `/opt/render/project/src/data/sorted_mugshots.csv`
-2. The application will automatically detect the file and use it
+3. The application will automatically detect the file and use it
-3. This approach is more secure and reliable for transferring large data files to the production environment
+4. This approach is more secure and reliable than manual transfer, as it ensures the file is always available after deployment

 ### Error Handling